OctopusDeploy/blog/blog/2018-06/octopus-cloud-dogfooding.md

 One of the guiding principles that we've followed while building Octopus Cloud is using Octopus Deploy as much as possible, so we can increase our in-house usage of Octopus and essentially 'eat our own dog food'.
 We've really focused on this so that we can feel the same pain that our customers do, and help make Octopus even better.

-While this has not been without is challenges (a deployment tool is not necessarily the first choice to manage a SaaS platform!), overall its been a fun journey.
-Its definitely paid off, and we've been able to test and improve Octopus in the real world.
+While this has not been without its challenges (a deployment tool is not necessarily the first choice to manage a SaaS platform!), overall its been a fun journey.
+It's definitely paid off, and we've been able to test and improve Octopus in the real world.

 This post walks through some of the more interesting things that this approach has produced.